-(v) It looks like a fashion display on the slopes when colourful wild dahlias rear their leads from the rocky crevices.
+(v) It looks like a fashion display on the slopes when colorful wild dahlias rear their leads from the rocky crevices.

 Qus 5.
-“Although tin rools are given to springing unaccountable leaks, there is a feeling of untouched by, and yet in touch with, the rain.
+“Although tin roofs are given to springing unaccountable leaks, there is a feeling of being untouched by, and yet in touch with, the rain.

 (i) Why has the writer used the word, ‘springing’?

 Ans.
 The writer has used the word ‘springing’ because the water was leaking with the speed three the corrugated tin roof.